By Deborah Lucas MSc.Eq.S.,CBiol., R.Nutr.

 Forage however, must not just meet the needs of the digestive tract, but also those of the respiratory system.
 Where conserved forage is fed it must be of good quality nutritionally but it must also be clean, i.e. free from moulds and fungi and therefore not compromise respiratory function.
 The deleterious effects of feeding poor quality forage cannot be underestimated.
 Forage also provides energy, protein and other important nutrients such as vitamins and minerals and is an entirely natural feedstuff for horses.
 It is generally well known that feeding plenty of good quality fibre helps to maintain the health of the digestive tract and has an important role in immune function.

 Trickle feeding fibre such as chaff (a little at a time) encourages horses to chew, producing much more saliva than when concentrates are fed on their own and this alkaline saliva buffers the stomach acid.
 The presence of a high fibre feed such as chaff in the stomach helps to neutralise stomach acid.
 Chaff will also encourage chewing, prolonging feeding time and the production of increased amounts of acid-buffering saliva.
 Furthermore alfalfa may actually have a more protective effect than other hay-based chaffs because of the high protein and calcium content giving improved buffering properties.
-Feeding a bowl of alfalfa chaff or any chaff prior to exercise may be helpful as this will help to reduce the splashing effect of acid on an empty stomach.
+Feeding a bowl of alfalfa chaff for horses, or any chaff prior to exercise, may be helpful as this will help to reduce the splashing effect of acid on an empty stomach.

 Feeding large quantities of high starch, cereal-based concentrates may swamp the foregut and be rapidly fermented by the hindgut micro-organisms.
 This may lead to increased acidity in the hindgut, followed by the proliferation of undesirable micro-organisms and the delicate microbial balance is upset.
 Feeding chaff will slow down the horse’s intake by encouraging chewing, helping the horse to digest the feed properly.